Audio Collection: Psychology Tools For Mindfulness

-The Psychology Tools For Mindfulness Audio Collection is a guided introduction to the practice of mindfulness meditation.
-Developed by a clinical psychologist and qualified mindfulness teacher, the audio collection contains a sequence of over one and a half hours of mindfulness exercises that will help your clients to develop an effective mindfulness practice.
+The Psychology Tools For Mindfulness Audio Collection is the perfect way to introduce your clients to the practice of mindfulness.
+Developed by a clinical psychologist and qualified mindfulness teacher, the audio collection contains a sequence of over one and a half hours of mindfulness exercises that can help your clients to develop an effective mindfulness practice.
 The audio exercises in this collection can be used during clinical sessions, or prescribed as self-practice to complement clinical work and to develop a client’s personal practice.

 - Introduction.
 A general introduction to the why and how of mindfulness.